Beyond Quantum Cluster Theories: Multiscale Approaches for Strongly Correlated Systems: Cluster Route for extending the DMFT

 \section{Cluster Route for extending the DMFT}

-A natural and direct avenue to generalize the DMFT is to consider the spatial fluctuation by including more than a single impurity site.
-This type of cluster DMFT remains an important method for the study of strongly correlated systems, as it allows a systematic correction with respect to the increase of the cluster size unlike perturbative expansion methods.
-Moreover, one can envision that a perturbative expansion on top of the cluster method would produce an even better result as the bare effective Hamiltonian or action is presumably more accurate and already includes a substantial amount of spatial fluctuations.
+A natural and direct avenue to generalize the DMFT is to incorporate nonlocal correlations by including more than a single impurity site, i.e by formulating the theory around a cluster of multiple sites in a self-consistently determined host.
+This type of cluster DMFT remains an important method for the study of strongly correlated systems, as it allows, by increasing the cluster size, a systematic correction unlike perturbative expansion methods.
+Moreover, one can envision that a perturbative expansion on top of the cluster method would produce an even better result, since the bare effective Hamiltonian or action for the perturbative expansion, which corresponds to the DCA or CDMFT solution on the smaller system, is presumably more accurate and already includes a substantial amount of nonlocal correlations.

 For the classical spin model, the first attempt of a multiple site mean field theory was the so-called Bethe-Peierls-Weiss approximation using a cluster of $(z+ 1)$ sites, with one site at the center surrounded by $z$ sites on the shell. \cite{Weiss_1948,Bethe_1935,Peierls_1936,Kikuchi_1951} The interaction between the center spin and its $z$ nearest neighbor spins is treated explicitly while the interaction between the remaining $z$ spins with the other spins outside their own cluster is treated by a mean field.